cyan-2048/Discord4KaiOS/README.md

 ### Development and testing

 `npm run dev` builds the app in watch mode and serves the site.
 Great for testing your app in a desktop browser.
+CORS may or may not work properly on non-KaiOS devices, please use a browser extension.

 ### Deploying to a device

 1. Connect your device to your computer and make sure it appears in WebIDE.
+2. `npm install` install dependencies, run it when package.json is modified or if you are building for the first time.
-2. `npm run build`
+3. `npm run build`
-3. In WebIDE, load the `/dist` folder as a packaged app.
+4. In WebIDE, load the `/dist` folder as a packaged app.

+### Note:

-Pre-built app packages will only be available through select users of the discord server.
+- Pre-built app packages will only be available through select users of the discord server.
-The app will be fully published to the KaiStore once fully ready.
+- The app will be fully published to the KaiStore once fully ready.
+- Please avoid sharing the app packages, I do not want my app to be seen as a "half assed discord app", if you choose to build the app from source please do me a favor and use it only for personal use.
+Once the app is considered ready, it would be fine to share.

 ### Special Thanks!
 - [Zero Tsus](https://github.com/LolloDev5123)